cellphonedude/shells-on-cells/docs/SETUP.md

    `cd shells-on-cells/scripts && chmod +x ./*.sh`

-4. Run the scripts in this order
+4. Run the scripts in the order shown below.
+Reboot after each script has run
    1. [**`1stboot.sh`**](../scripts/1stboot.sh) - Updates the Pi image and regenerates the host SSH keys
    2. [**`2ndboot.sh`**](../scripts/2ndboot.sh) - Downgrades the kernel to the latest supported kernel (4.14) and the latest supported nexmon drivers
    3. [**`preinstall.sh`**](../scripts/3rdboot.sh) - Downloads fun tools, prerequisites for driver installation, and kernel source